 Keith was elected to the Council of InternetNZ in 1998, became President in 2001 and then Executive Director in 2005.
 As Executive Director, Keith organised the highly-successful ICANN Wellington meeting in 2006.
 He tirelessly pushes a sane, Internet-based agenda and is totally unafraid of standing up to vested interests.

 David has a long history of distinguished service to InternetNZ.
 He was elected to the Council in 1998, and served as Vice President from 2003 to 2007.
 He was one of the principal architects of the current governance framework for .nz and was particularly successful in negotiating the sale of Domainz to Melbourne IT in 2003.
-He served for many successful years on the NZRS board and presently serves on the DNCL board.
+He served for many successful years on the NZRS board and the DNCL board.

 David has been crucial in much of the policy and advocacy work of InternetNZ.
 His seemingly boundless energy is used to lobby consistently for the Internet in New Zealand.
 In addition he is arguably New Zealand’s most widely read and quoted political blogger.